thenomemac/josiaholson-dot-com/content/post/data-engineering-why.md

 Countless times I've observed that the most important features in my ML models are discovered bycareful analysis of the data engineering pipeline. **Missing data or messy data can be a valuable model feature.** Data Engineers must understand how the final data product will be used, or the "cleaned" data will be a lossy product that's not optimal for the final algorithm being used to model.

-One more aside, recoding streaming statistics on the ML model's input data is one of the most important ways to ensure deployed models are actully working as expected.
-Data Scientists (ML engineers) must know how to instrament their models with the companies streaming metirc infra-structure.
+One more aside, logging input/output statistics from the model's PROD API is the most important ways to ensure deployed models are actully working as expected.
+Data Scientists (ML engineers) must know how to instrament their models with the platforms metric and logging infra-structure.
 The line between data engineering and ML engineering becomings extremely fuzzy when you start thinking about this feedback loop.

+Closing points:
+- Hire Data Engineers and provide training/mentoring so they know what features are useful in the modeling pipeling
+- Provide a path for Data Engineers (Jr Data Scientists) to grow and move to Sr Roles
-I say long live the data-scientist-data-engineer.
+- Long live the data-scientist-data-engineer.